hyosung11/Launch-School/journal.md

 06:27 Dinking around a little bit and now ready to study.

 07:15 It took a few minutes, but I started to focus on Hard 1 > Question 4.
 Now I'm going to take a break and walk outside in the sunshine.
 Let the diffuse mode take over for a bit and then return for more.
 Yes!

+08:05 Back from my walk.
+Talked to Sohee about work tension and cleared the air as well as hugged it out.